-A student who majors in English must take in college 18 to 24 semester-hours of French and German.
-If he offers for entrance less than two units of either French or German, he must take in college at least twelve semester-hours of each language.
+A student who majors in English must take in college 18 to 24 semesterhours of French and German.
+If he offers for entrance less than two units of either French or German, he must take in college at least twelve semesterhours of each language.
 If he offers for entrance two units of either language, he must take at least six semester-hours of the same language and at least twelve of the other.
 Students who offer for entrance as many as three units of either French or German, may omit that language from their college course, but must take 18 semester-hours of the other.

 GROUP IV.
-MAJOR: HISTORY OR POLITICAL SCIENCE
+MAJOR: HISTORY AND SOCIAL SCIENCE

 FRESHMAN S. Hrs.
-Sophomores S. Hrs.
+SOPHOMORE S. Hrs.

-History 1-2 6 History 3 3

-Economies 1-2 6 English 3-4 6
+History 1-2 8 History 3-4 6

-English 1-2 6 Bible 1 and 2 6
+English 1-2 6 Sociology 1-2 6

-Speech 2 Latin, French or German 6
+Speech 1-2 2 English 3-4 6

-Latin or French 6 Physics 1-2 6

-Biology 1-2 or Chemistry 1-2 6 Electives 2
+A Foreign Language 6 Bible 1 3

+A Science 6 A Foreign Language 6

+Elective 4 Philosophy 2 3

+Elective 2

+- -

 Total 32 Total 32

 JUNIOR S. Hrs.
-SENIOR S. Hrs.
+Senior S. Hrs.

-History 5-6 6 History 7 and 8 6
+History 5-6 6 History 7-8 6

-Economics 3 and 4 6 Political Science 1 and 2 6
+Economics 1-2 6 Political Science 1-2 6

-Psychology 1 and 2 6 Electives 20

-Electives 14
+Elective 20 Elective 20

+-

 Total 32 Total 32

+FIFTY-EIGHTH ANNUAL CATALOGUE [1924